arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 This NIP defines a client-server interaction model and is scoped to the following event types only:

-// TODO: what about the other dm nips?

 * [NIP-17](https://github.com/nostr-protocol/nips/blob/master/17.md) - Encrypted DMs
 * [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md) - Zaps
 * [NIP-59](https://github.com/nostr-protocol/nips/blob/master/59.md) - Gift Wraps